wisp92/pokered/README.md

   - The effect of X Accuracy is no longer applied to one-hit K.O. moves (it originally made them auto-hit)
   - The limiter on vitamins is raised to a max of 62720 stat exp after the elite 4 have been beaten
   - Pkmn added to the player's party (either as a gift or in-game trade) have at the least DVs of 9,8,8,8
-  - New item M.GENE: re-randomizes a pkmn's DVs to values of 9,8,8,8 or more.
-  - Win 5 matches in a row against the random team NPC to get M.GENE items (leaving the area resets the win streak)
   - Upped the power of safari balls
   - Escaping in the safari zone is now based on level instead of speed